+44 (0)7393 847623

-Liz Wilson is a consultant and practitioner who has worked in the field of information management for over 25 years.
+Liz Scott-Wilson is a consultant and practitioner who has worked in the field of information management for over 25 years.

-She has been involved in many information management projects, including vendor-side and client-side, with experience covering project leadership, strategy and policy development, information governance, re-use of public sector information, user needs analysis, functional specifications, tender and procurement support, information architecture, ontology and taxonomy development, metadata frameworks, retention and disposal policies and schedules, access and security control models, content maps and information audits, migration planning and preparation, change management, communications and user training.
+Her expertise includes information strategy and policy development, information governance, information architecture, data protection and privacy, ontology and taxonomy development, metadata frameworks, retention and disposal policies and schedules, data access and security frameworks, content maps and information audits, migration planning and preparation.